bogind/30DayMapChallenge/README.md

 ## Map 2 - Lines

 Map showing the roads in San Francisco, California, United States, Clipped to the shape of the pokemon **Nidorina** hiding in tall grass.
-The maps background and features are styled using the **Nidorina** color pallete.
+The maps background and features are styled using the **Nidorina** color palette.

 <img src="2-Lines(Nidorina).png" alt="drawing" width="60%"/>